EdmilsonRodrigues/EdmilsonRodrigues/README.md

 ### Hi there 👋
-## My name is Edmilson Rodrigues and I am now an Intern in Roborian.
+## My name is Edmilson Rodrigues and I am now a Freelancer in Roborian.

 ## <b>Skills</b>